kotori-y/Scopy/docs/user_guide.rst

 Chemical Space Exploer
 ------------------------
 A desirable database is demanded to own wide chemical space, which will greatly benefits the efficiency and success rate of drug development.
-To analyze the chemical diversity of screening databases, the :mod:`ScoRepresent` can calculate 2 molecular scaffolds, 6 substructure descriptors and 2 fingerprints.
+To analyze the chemical diversity of screening databases, the `ScoRepresent`_ can calculate 2 molecular scaffolds, 6 substructure descriptors and 2 fingerprints.

 Framework Calculation
 ~~~~~~~~~~~~~~~~~~~~~~~